 Since 2005 a group of modders have been working on a Half-Life 2 mod of the game: called GoldenEye: Source.
 The game, currently in its fourth beta, recreates the multiplayer aspect of the game with updated textures, models, and additional modes.
 It has a small online community continues to be updated to this day.

-In E3 2010, Nintendo announced that Activision was working on a new GoldenEye game for the Wii, using Daniel Craig as the Bond, and a reworked story.
+Finally in 2010 Nintendo and Activision secured the rights to produce a remake of GoldenEye game for the Wii, using Daniel Craig as the Bond, and a reworked story.
 The game features split-screen and online multiplayer, as well as a contemporary control scheme and perks system similar to recent Call of Duty games.
 This game was later re-released as GoldenEye 007: Reloaded for the 360 and PS3.

 Retrospective: GoldenEye 007 (N64, 1997)